“Stop trading time for money.”

 Everybody trades time for money.

-Even the guys who gross over $30,000/month from information product sales, affiliate commissions, and iPhone apps.
+Even the folks who gross over $30,000/month from information product sales, online courses, affiliate commissions, and iPhone apps trade time for money.

-They spent time building their sites, promoting the affiliate products, and creating the apps.
-The difference is that those guys make a lot more money!
+They spent time building their sites, creating and selling their online courses, promoting the affiliate products, and creating the apps.
+The difference is that they make a lot more money than the average employee!

 So when people talk about not getting stuck in the trading-time-for-money trap, what they really want is to adjust the relationship between time and money: how much time for how much money.